phunc20/linux/commands/pass/README.md

       ```bash
       gpg --export-secret-keys --armor --output <any-name-you-like> <user-id>
       ```
+      (Recall that you can review your User ID, i.e. uid, using the command `gpg --list-secret-keys`)
       (If this key is protected by a passphrase, the exported key file will be protected by the same one.)
     - Import the key on the new machine by